Soft BIBD and Product Gradient Codes: Soft BIBD Gradient Codes

 \subsection{Error of Probabilistic Gradient Codes}

-In this section, we analyze the normalized worst-case squared error performance of probabilistic BIBD gradient codes.
-Let $n,k,l$ and $\lambda$ satisfy the conditions in Theorem~\ref{thm:pbibd_param}, and $\bm G^\mathrm{PB}$ be an $n$ worker and $k$ gradients to compute probabilistic BIBD gradient code, with worker load $l$ and intersections $\lambda$ in expectation.
-Then $\bm G^\mathrm{PB}$ is called an $(n,k,l,\lambda)$ probabilistic BIBD .
-Since $\bm G^\mathrm{PB}$ is a randomly generated matrix, the performance depends on the specific realization $\bm G^\mathrm{PB}$.
-Thus we redefine the normalized worst-case squared error in \eqref{eqn:error_defn} for an $(n,k,l,\lambda)$ probabilistic BIBD with $s$ stragglers as
+In this section, we analyze the normalized worst-case squared error performance of Soft BIBD gradient codes.
+Let $n,k,l$ and $\lambda$ satisfy the conditions in Theorem~\ref{thm:pbibd_param}, and $\bm G^\mathrm{PB}$ be an $n$ worker and $k$ gradient Soft BIBD gradient code, with worker load $l$ and intersections $\lambda$ in expectation.
+Then $\bm G^\mathrm{PB}$ is called an $(n,k,l,\lambda)$ Soft BIBD .
+Since $\bm G^\mathrm{PB}$ is a randomly generated matrix, the performance depends on the specific realization.
+The following theorem characterizes the performance of an $(n,k,l,\lambda)$ Soft BIBD with $s$ stragglers. \begin{theorem} Let $n,k,l$ and $\lambda$ lie in the region given by~\eqref{eqn:soft_bibd_cond_region}.
+For a probabilistic $(n,k,l,\lambda)$-BIBD gradient code $\bm G^\mathrm{PB}$ generated from the probability distribution specified in Section~\ref{Probabilistic BIBD Gradient Code Generation}, and for any set $\mathcal{U}$ of size $n-s$ non-stragglers, we have